acolombo1/TDD/README.md

 # Test Driven Development

-In this project, we resolve algorithm challenges by writing the tests first, and then write teh code.
+In this project, we resolve algorithm challenges by writing the tests first, and then write the code.

 - Factorial.
 - Reverse.